 Clean removal is the defining characteristic that separates peelable maskant from other masking approaches.
 The entire purpose of using peelable maskant — rather than tape, liquid latex, or wax — is that the maskant releases from the protected surface in one piece, leaving no adhesive transfer, no chemical residue, and no surface damage.
-When residue does occur, it signals that something in the application, curing, processing, or removal procedure deviated from specification.
-Understanding what drives clean removal and what causes residue allows operators to identify the root cause and restore clean removal performance.
+Complete removability without residue is, in fact, a formal qualification requirement in specifications such as SAE AMS-C-81769 for aerospace chemical milling maskants.
+When residue does occur, it signals that something in the application, curing, processing, or removal procedure deviated from specification, and understanding what drives clean removal versus what causes residue lets operators find the root cause and restore performance.

 Why Peelable Maskants Release Cleanly